 Higher National Certificate (HNC) Construction & the Built Environment

+This is a Institute of Technology programme.
 This course is a two-year, part-time day release course for

 people employed in the Construction industry.
 It is also appropriate for people

 with a more varied profile of achievement such as those with extensive work

 experience or those with a range of qualifications that are related to their

 The units comprising the qualification are designed to meet the skill needs of the sector and the specialist units allow coverage of the full range of employment within the sector.
 We make use of the choice of units available to ensure they meet the skills needs of employers and students.

 |Science and Materials|

 |Surveying, Measuring and Setting Out|